-Position Description: Reporting to the Housing Support Team Lead, the Housing Support Worker, works alongside residents who have experience with mental health and/or substance use to maintain housing stability.
+Position Description: Reporting to the Housing Support Team Lead, the Housing Support Worker, works alongside tenants who have experience with mental health concerns and/or substance use to maintain housing stability.
 They will support individuals in developing and working through their personal service plans striving towards health, wellness and belonging.
-They will promote and demonstrate the vision, mission and values of Indwell within the workplace and community.
+They will promote and demonstrate the vision, mission, and values of Indwell within the workplace and community.
 Also, working within the context of a collaborative interdisciplinary team reflecting the principles of person-centered and evidence-based care by assisting with coordinating and delivering mental health and addiction services to residents.
-This is program serves individuals who have experienced long term housing instability and/or long stay hospitalizations.
+This program serves individuals who have experienced long term housing instability and/or long stay hospitalizations.
 This position will require a high level of resilience and willingness to work in close proximity to challenging situations.

 About Indwell: We are a Christian not-for-profit charity that creates affordable housing communities and supportive programs to people seeking health, wellness, and belonging.
 Founded in 1974, we continue to grow and thrive to build high quality energy efficient housing and inclusive living, uplifting our society.
 Our belief is that every employee is a leader contributing to transform lives through HOPE and HOMES.
-Being a part of our amazing team, you will be fulfilled working together with others who are genuinely invested in Indwell's mission to serve people impacted by poverty and homelessness.
+As part of our amazing team, you will be fulfilled working together with others who are genuinely invested in Indwell's mission to serve people impacted by poverty and homelessness.
 To learn more, go to: indwell.ca/our-model

 Direct Support to Residents:

 - Skilled in building therapeutic relationships with residents with a recovery-oriented, trauma-informed approach, promoting hope and trust.